 It is recommended that you have all your Assessors approved by your Award Leader before you start your Award.
 However, if you have not finalised an Assessor for a Section, you can still start the other Sections as long as the Assessors have been approved by your Award Leader.

 You are encouraged to complete the Award level you have started.
-However should you need to change levels, please firstly discuss the extra requirements and fee with your Award Leader.
-You will need to return a completed copy of the Change of Level Request Form to request the change in level.
-Your Award Leader will be notified when this has been completed.
+However should you need to change levels, please firstly discuss the extra requirements and fee with your Award Leader and then contact the state/territory office about the change. https://dukeofed.com.au/contact-us/

 You can contact the Online Record Book Helpdesk on 8280 8600 (Option 1) or email@example.com